Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous

-\begin{remark} When we set $\beta^k=0$ for all $k$, the algorithm listed in Table \ref{tableIBC} recovers the weighted-MMSE (WMMSE) algorithm proposed in \cite{shi11WMMSE_TSP} for utility maximization problem in IBC networks.
+\begin{remark} {\it When we set $\beta=0$, the algorithm listed in Table \ref{tableIBC} recovers the WMMSE algorithm proposed in \cite{shi11WMMSE_TSP}.
 It is interesting to understand the difference between the WMMSE approach and the SCA approach studied here.
-Reference \cite{shi11WMMSE_TSP} starts with a utility optimization problem with the objective $u(\bV)$ ($\bV$ is the users' precoder).
-Then it uses a ``dimension lifting" approach that adds two extra variables $\bW$ and $\bU$, and consider a different weighted MSE minimization problem $\min\bar{u}(\bU,\bW,\bV)$.
-The authors of \cite{shi11WMMSE_TSP} shows that these two problems are equivalent, so they apply a BCD algorithm to solve the reformulated three-block problem.
-However, it is by no means clear what is the intuition behind {\it adding} these two new variables.
-Our SCA framework well explains this question: the new variable $\bW$ is in fact the coefficients derived from the first stage {linear approximation}, while the new variable $\bU$ is the coefficients derived from the second stage {convex approximation}.
-Note that in this paper we arrive at the WMMSE algorithm by specializing the SCA algorithm to the IBC setting.
-Thus the SCA algorithm is more general and includes the WMMSE as a special case. $\square$ \end{remark}
+Reference \cite{shi11WMMSE_TSP} starts with a SUM problem with the objective $u(\bV)$.
+Then it uses a ``dimension lifting" approach that adds two extra variables $\bW$ and $\bU$, and considers a different problem $\min\; \bar{u}(\bU,\bW,\bV)$.
+The authors show that these two problems are equivalent, so they apply a block coordinate descent (BCD) algorithm to solve the reformulated three-block problem.
+However, it is by no means clear what is the intuition behind {\it adding} these two variables.
+Our SCA framework well explains this question: $\bW$ is in fact the coefficients derived from the first-stage {linear approximation}, while $\bU$ is the coefficients derived from the second-stage {convex approximation}.
+Note that in this paper we arrive at the WMMSE by specializing the SCA algorithm to the IBC setting.
+Thus the SCA algorithm is more general and covers the WMMSE as a special case.} $\square$ \end{remark}